krishaamer/green-filter-research/research/literature/ai.md

 -   @cbsmorningsFullInterviewGodfather2023 Geoffrey Hinton

--   @capinstituteGettingRealArtificial2023: foundational AI models
-    enable a holistic approach to learning, combining many discplines using languages, instead of the reductionist way we as human think because of our limitations.

 -   @cbsmorningsFullInterviewGodfather2023 Hinton: Back-propagation in
     the 1980s.
 The only reason neural networks didn’t work in the 80s was because we didn’t have have enough data and we didn’t have